anupn18/readme_lifesight/docs/PLATFORM/measure/attribution/how-to-use-target-benchmark-in-attribution.md

 next:
   description: ''
 ---
-Target Benchmark allows you to set a primary marketing goal—such as maximizing revenue or minimizing Cost Per Acquisition (CPA)—and receive data-driven budget allocation recommendations to achieve it.
+Target Benchmark allows you to set a primary marketing goal - such as maximizing revenue or minimizing Cost Per Acquisition (CPA) - and receive data-driven budget allocation recommendations to achieve it.

 ### How to Set a Target Benchmark

 Applying a benchmark is a straightforward process from the main Attribution dashboard.

 1. Navigate to the **Attribution** section of the platform.
-2. Click the **Target \[Benchmark Name/Metric]** button located at the top-right corner of the dashboard
+2. Click the **Target [Benchmark Name/Metric]** button located at the top-right corner of the dashboard

    <Image align="center" width="650px" src="https://files.readme.io/db2cb483984e5b74857ecf8501098bd5c4b1353411256d78f9fa83c4c0681921-Attribution_-_Target_Benchmark_highlighted.png" />
 3. In the **Target** modal that appears, use the **Select a Metric** dropdown to choose your desired benchmark.